WIGS (web channel): History

 On February 19, 2013, Fox announced the launch of an event series and multiplatform programming department and a multiyear partnership with WIGS.
 The multiyear programming, marketing and distribution pact with WIGS was intended to serve as an incubator for original content that can be programmed on Fox or other networks.
-WIGS will fall under Fox's Shana C. Waterman's purview.
+WIGS fell under Fox's Shana C. Waterman's purview.

 In May 2013, WIGS celebrated its first anniversary and combined viewing figures of over 33 million.
 The channel was at that point YouTube's number one channel for scripted drama.